The 10 Best Baby Gates For Stairs In 2020

 If the top of your staircase is at an angle, or if your wall studs are awkwardly placed, it can be a challenge to correctly install a baby gate.
 The Cardinal Gates Stairway Angle Baby Gate will mount at angles up to 30 degrees, giving you more options for securely mounting a baby gate for stairs at an angle.

 The Cardinal Gates Stairway Angle Baby Gate is JMPA certified, and is 29.5 inches tall.
 The width is adjustable from 27 to 42.5 inches.
-It comes with all the hardware necessary for installation, and an optional one-way stop bracket, so that instead of swinging freely both directions, the gate can only be opened one way.
+It comes with all the hardware necessary for installation, and an optional one-way stop bracket, preventing the gate from swinging.
 There is are available optional extensions, for additional purchase, that would allow the gate to fit widths from 42.5 to up to 64 inches.

 - Available in black or white